tonyb650/tabs-react/README.md

+Tabs Assignment - CSS animation: credit to https://alvarotrigo.com/blog/html-css-tabs/d for the CSS code for tab animations

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.